xitop/edzed/docs/sblocks.rst

 List of sequential blocks
 =========================

+This section lists sequential blocks offered by the ``edzed`` library.

 Only block specific properties are documented here.
 For a description of common arguments like *initdef* or *persistent* please refer to the :ref:`base class<Base class arguments>`.